IsiahJordan/quickelt-app/specification.md

 💬 _Ability to run on multiple platforms or environments with minimal changes._

 ➥ Specify (un)supported operating systems, hardware architectures, cloud providers, or container runtimes.
 Define abstraction layers, configuration policies, and externalization of environment-specific settings.

-#### 3.5.8 Deadline
-💬 _Schedule expectations that affect scope and prioritization._

-➥ Specify key milestones, delivery dates, or phases/increments.
-Indicate dependencies between milestones and required readiness criteria.

-💡 Tips:
-- Use deadlines to guide apportioning of requirements (Section 2.6).

 #### 3.5.9 Proof of Concept
 💬 _Validates feasibility and de-risks critical assumptions before full-scale delivery._